 After completing a BSc and MSc at Manchester Metropolitan University Kieran worked for 3 years as an Invertebrate Taxonomist at APEM ltd. In 2010 he undertook an EU funded PhD at the University of Birmingham supervised by Professors Alexander Milner and David Hannah and Dr. Lee Brown (University of Leeds).
 His doctoral research focused on identifying the impact of climate change on alpine river ecosystems.
 He is currently working as a Research Associate involved in a Knowledge Transfer Partnership (KTP) between RS Hydro and the University of Birmingham.

-Khamis K, Hannah DM, Brown LE, Milner AM (submitted) Experimental evidence that predator range expansion modifies alpine stream community structure.
-Freshwater Science.
+Khamis K, Brown LE, Hannah DM, Milner AM.
+Accepted.
+Experimental evidence that predator range expansion modifies alpine stream community structure.
+Freshwater Science